 If you are experiencing one or more of these symptoms, do not hesitate to bring your vehicle to Sun Valley Auto Repair in Sugarcreek today!
 We will make sure your shocks and struts work.
 We can also perform other services you may need, like scheduled maintenance, tune-ups, and engine repair, Diagnostics and Repair, or Brake Repair & Service.

 Your Reliable Shop for Brake Repair

 We recommend that you get your car’s brakes inspected once a year.
 If you are in Tuscarawas, Walnut Creek, Ohio, Berlin, Ohio, Sugarcreek, Ohio, or the surrounding areas, you can bring your car to Sun Valley Auto Repair.
 Since 2012, we've used the highest-quality tools and parts to make the appropriate fixes to ensure you get back on the road quickly and safely.
 We will perform a complete brake diagnostic to determine if the issue is coming from your Acura's brake pads, your Buick's rotors, your Cadillac's fluid, your Chevrolet's master cylinder, or somewhere else.

 Reasons You Should Do Business With Us:

-At Sun Valley Auto Repair in Sugarcreek, we pride ourselves in providing thorough and transparent assessments of the vehicles we service, so don’t hesitate to bring your vehicle in for an inspection today.
+At Sun Valley Auto Repair in Sugarcreek, we pride ourselves on providing thorough and transparent assessments of the vehicles we service.
+So, don’t hesitate to bring your vehicle in for an inspection today.
 If you are in the 44681 area or nearby, you can give us a call or schedule an appointment with us online - Sun Valley Auto Repair - Quality you Can Trust, at a Fair Price!.